-You'll also need two of the medium-sized M5 nuts from the last step and you'll also need to grab the bag of eccentric nuts.
+You'll also need two of the medium-sized M5 nuts from the last step and you'll also need to grab eccentric nuts from the hardware bag labeled with an orange dot.
 These come in a small bag of 6 and are very odd looking so they should be easy to identify.